Handsome-cong/Deepslate.Ecs/README.md

-Deepslate.Ecs is a Entity Component System (ECS) library implemented in C# for Unity.
+Deepslate.Ecs is a Entity Component System (ECS) library implemented in C#.
 It is designed to be fast, flexible and easy to use.

 **warning:** This library is still in development and is far from being ready for production.